gelisam/hawk/README.md

 ```

 The `-d` option tells Hawk to use `:` as word delimiters, causing the first line to be interpreted as `["root", "x", "0", "0", "root", "/root", "/bin/bash"]`.
 The `-m` tells Hawk to map a function over each line of the input.
-In this case, this means to extract the first word of each line, which happens to be the username.
+In this case, the function `head` extracts the first word of the line, which happens to be the username.

 We could of course have achieved identical results by using awk instead of Hawk: